quince-science/QuinCe/Documentation/ForCoders/Overview.md

 Within the `FILE_STORE`, each sub-directory is the database ID of a record in the `file_definition` table. **Note that, since an instrument can have more than one file definition, the `file_definition` ID *is not necessarily* the same as the `instrument` ID.**

-Within each file definition folder, the uploaded files are stored.
+The uploaded files are stored within each file definition folder.
 They are not given their original filenames.
 Instead, they are named with the database ID of the corresponding record in the `data_file` table in the database.

 Note that when a file is uploaded, QuinCe does not read data from the file into the database.
 This is only done when datasets are being processed.